 What is sLoad?

-sLoad (also known as StarsLord) is the name of a malicious software which is designed to infect operating systems with other malware (e.g., some banking Trojan or ransomware).
-Simply said, sLoad operates as a malware downloader/dropper.
-Research shows that cyber criminals spread sLoad via spam campaigns (emails), to be more precise, through malicious documents attached to them.
-If there is a reason to believe that sLoad (and its payload) is installed on the operating system, then it must be removed as soon as possible.
+sLoad (also known as StarsLord) is the name of malicious software that infects operating systems with other malware (e.g., a banking Trojan or ransomware).
+In this way, sLoad operates as a malware downloader/dropper.
+Research shows that cyber criminals proliferate sLoad via spam campaigns (emails) - i.e., through malicious documents attached to email messages.

 |Name||sLoad (StarsLord) virus|